 Student Travel Medicine

-All students traveling internationally are required to determine if an appointment is needed with Travel Medicine, a part of University Health Services.
+All students traveling internationally are required to determine if an appointment is needed with Travel Health, a part of University Health Services.
 Travel Medicine can provide:

 - Required immunizations for a fee

 - Appropriate medical record information

 It is the responsibility of the student traveler to: